 OSHA's Electronic Health and Safety Program is a computer program that helps safety and health professionals design a Health and Safety Plan (HASP) and determine appropriate controls for hazards likely to be present during clean-up operations.

 For incidents involving the transportation of hazardous material, the Department of Transportation's Pipeline and Hazardous Materials Safety Administration offers an emergency response guidebook.

-Accessibility Assistance: Contact the OSHA Directorate of Technical Support and Emergency Management at (202) 693-2300 for assistance accessing PDF materials.
+*Accessibility Assistance: Contact OSHA's Directorate of Technical Support and Emergency Management at (202) 693-2300 for assistance accessing PDF materials.

 All other documents, that are not PDF materials or formatted for the web, are available as Microsoft Office® formats and videos and are noted accordingly.
 If additional assistance is needed with reading, reviewing or accessing these documents or any figures and illustrations, please also contact OSHA's Directorate of Technical Support and Emergency Management at (202) 693-2300.

 **eBooks - EPUB is the most common format for e-Books.
 If you use a Sony Reader, a Nook, or an iPad you can download the EPUB file format.
 If you use a Kindle, you can download the MOBI file format.Back to Top

 The Department of Labor does not endorse, takes no responsibility for, and exercises no control over the linked organization or its views, or contents, nor does it vouch for the accuracy or accessibility of the information contained on the destination server.
 The Department of Labor also cannot authorize the use of copyrighted materials contained in linked Web sites.
 Users must request such authorization from the sponsor of the linked Web site.
 Thank you for visiting our site.
 Please click the button below to continue.